 Selfishness can be hard to deal with.
 Some people only care about themselves, and don't consider your own feelings.
 With parents, selfishness can arise.

 Usually, it's the child who is stereotyped as selfish, but parents can definitely be selfish as well.
-We all know a parent who has treated their child with guilt because they didn't make all the decisions they wanted them to.
+We all know parents who has guilt-tripped their child because their child didn't make all the decisions they wanted them to.

 In order to deal with a selfish parent, it's complicated, but not impossible.
 Here are a few steps: